matt-maguire/www/content/posts/20250220_org-mode-beamer/index.md

 author = "Matt Maguire"
 +++

 Earlier I talked about [using Org Mode to produce lesson worksheets]({{< relref "20250105_orgmode-lesson-notes" >}}) for my students.
-This year I am thinking about using powerpoint-style presewntation slides instead of worksheets to encourage students to write more in their books.
+This year I am thinking about using powerpoint-style presentation slides instead of worksheets to encourage students to write more in their books.
 This naturally led me to look into how to do this with Org Mode.

 ## A Simple Lesson {#a-simple-lesson}